top of page

 I spawned the mini-boss at raised location at the center where it's spawn animation would be visible from most locations.

-Mini-boss centered and visible
+Mini-boss spawn location centered and visible from most points in arena

 I place shieldmen next to archers and restrict their movement radius so they stay close while the archers harass the player from elevated spots.